 The first half of 2018 has seen Foodbank SA completing research and working to develop the new Fresh Food Friday Program.
-Through this program, food packs will be delivered to schools and distributed to students who are identified by school staff as showing signs of need on a Friday, ensuring they have access to food over the weekend.
+Through this program, food packs have been delivered to schools and distributed to students who have been identified by school staff as the most vulnerable children in the state.
+These children are sent home with food packs on a Friday, ensuring they have access to food over the weekend.

 Video Sourced: 7 News Adelaide